AET-DevOps26/team-devvopps/MONITORING.md

 - ServiceDown alert = a service crashed or is unreachable
 - HighErrorRate = too many errors (> 5%)
 - HighLatency = requests are slow (p95 > 1s)

+### Auth & Security Dashboard

+**Registered Users / Signups**
+- Total user count and signup rate over time
+- Sudden signup spikes can indicate abuse

+**Login Rate by Result / Login Failures (5m)**
+- Successful vs. failed logins per second
+- A burst of failures for one account or from steady traffic = possible brute-force attempt

+**Gateway Rejections by Reason**
+- Requests the api-gateway rejected before they reached a service (missing token, expired token, invalid signature, insufficient role)
+- A spike in `invalid signature` after a deploy usually means the `JWT_SIGNING_KEY` changed and old sessions are being invalidated

+**Auth Events (live)**
+- Live tail of auth event logs from user-service (signups, logins, logouts, rejections) for incident triage